 Travel Beauty Tips

 Makeup for travel is the trickiest thing to get right when you’re backpacking.
 You need products that are multi- functional; that won’t break, melt, or fall apart while you travel; that are packaged small enough to carry with you; and won’t slide off your face while you have amazing adventures.
 It’s a lot to ask.
 Luckily, I’ve found a few makeup products that I swear by for travel and backpacking!

 Oh, by the way!
-Throughout this post you’ll see some Amazon links to my favorite travel makeup and beauty products, like the ones below.
+Throughout this post you’ll see some affiliate links to my favorite travel makeup and beauty products, like the ones below.
 If you make a purchase through these links, I get a small % commission at no cost to you, which helps cover the cost of running the site.
 I’d really appreciate it!
 Please note that NONE of the products I recommend are paid or sponsored – I purchased and tested them all myself!